Configuring estimation and tracking

 - You can only configure estimation and time tracking for Scrum boards.

 - You must be a Jira administrator or a board administrator for the board to configure estimation or time tracking for it.

 Setting estimation statistic and time tracking

-Go to the desired board, then click Board > Configure.
+- Go to the desired board and select Board > Configure.

 Note, only the administrator of a board (or a person with the 'JIRA Administrators' global permission) can configure a board.

-- Click the Estimation tab.
+- Select the Estimation tab.
 The Estimation page will be displayed.

-In the Estimation Statistic field, choose one of the following options:
+In the Estimation Statistic field, select one of the following options:

 Estimation will be based on the number of Story Points per issue.
 This is the most commonly used option.